 NAFTA checklist: A handy guide to key issues, as formal process set to start

-The formal process in renegotiating the 1993 North American Free Trade Agreement could begin any day.
-The U.S. administration says it will soon serve notice that it will enter discussions with Canada and Mexico, following a 90-day consultation period.
+The formal process in renegotiating the 1993 North American Free Trade Agreement has begun.
+The U.S. administration served notice Thursday that it will enter discussions with Canada and Mexico, following a 90-day consultation period.

 Comments